zeeshanali/Online-Help/docs/Manage_maintain_HA_lustre_fs_5_0.md

 **Note:** To remove the record associated with the server from the manager without attempting to contact the server, click the **Actions** drop-down menu and click **Force Remove**.
 Any targets that depend on this server will also be removed without any attempt to unconfigure them. **This action should only be used if the server is permanently unavailable**.

-**Warning:** The **Force Remove** command will remove the server from the Manager for Lustre\* configuration, but not remove Manager for Lustre\* software from the server.
+**Warning:** The **Force Remove** command will remove the server from the Intel® Manager for Lustre* software configuration, but not remove Intel® Manager for Lustre* software from the server.
 All targets that depend on the server will also be removed without any attempt to unconfigure them.
-To completely remove the Manager for Lustre\* software from the server (allowing it to be added to another Lustre file system), first contact technical support.
+To completely remove the Intel® Manager for Lustre* software from the server (allowing it to be added to another Lustre file system), first contact technical support.

 **Note:** Each server is also separately listed at **Configuration > Servers**, however the server configuration regarding which file system, target, and HA status is not shown on the *Servers* window.